Workplace Wellbeing & Behaviour Change

 “I am trying to exercise”

-And start thinking: “I am someone who moves daily.”
+And begin thinking: “I am someone who moves every day.”

-It happens through small daily actions repeated consistently over time.
+This shift does not usually happen through a short burst of motivation.
+It develops through small actions repeated consistently over time.

 Someone who prioritises movement